nihey/nihey.github.io/README.md

-- `++[anything] or --[anything]` tells `animate` that the semaphore-like `window.page.tags` should be either incremented or decremented, if a tag react zero (or any falsy value), its presentation will stop - e.g.:
+- `++[anything] or --[anything]` tells `animate` that the semaphore-like `window.page.tags` should be either incremented or decremented, if a tag value is zero (or any falsy value), its presentation will stop - e.g.:
   `window.page.tags.javascript = 0; window.page.checkTags()` will make
   JavaScript presentation stop.